 Frederick Wilhelm III dared not to throw off the mask and preferred the flight to the unoccupied city of Breslau.
 Over there he is already received by the ministers and generals Hardenberg, Scharnhorst, Blücher and Gneisenau, followed by the Russian Tsar.
-The forces of Napoleon are almost overthrown.
-Russia and Austria are already on standby as forceful allies, as well as England, Sweden and Denmark.
+The forces of Napoleon were almost overthrown.
+Russia and Austria were already on standby as forceful allies, as well as England, Sweden and Denmark.
 Also the Prussian people were in feverish anticipation and full of enthusiasm.
-Europe is ready to get rid of Napoleon’s reign.
+Europe was ready to get rid of Napoleon’s reign.
 The movement against the French occupiers led to the Russian-Prussian alliance treaty of Kalisch, which was signed on 23/24 February 1813.

 On March 17, 1813, Frederick Wilhelm III signed the proclamation “An mein Volk” prepared by his ministers Stein and Hardenberg, which should become the initial signal to the European liberation wars, also known as the German Campaign, against Napoleon.